Miguel-Florian/Miguel-Florian.github.io/README.md

 Corresponding pseudo commands:

     git clone Miguel-Florian/Personal-Page
-    cd hugo
-    /path/to/where/you/installed/hugo server --source=./docs
+    cd hugo/path/to/where/you/installed/hugo server --source=./docs
+    or cd hugo/path/to/where/you/installed/hugo
+    hugo  serve
     > 29 pages created
     > 0 tags index created
     > in 27 ms